ne1up/ne1up/README.md

 #### Offered files can't be downloaded from peers

-Chitchatter uses [StreamSaver.js](https://github.com/jimmywarting/StreamSaver.js) to facilitate large file transfers.
+ne1up uses [StreamSaver.js](https://github.com/jimmywarting/StreamSaver.js) to facilitate large file transfers.
 Download managers such as [FDM](https://www.freedownloadmanager.org/) are [known to interfere with StreamSaver.js](https://github.com/jimmywarting/StreamSaver.js/issues/325), so it is recommended to disable such download managers when trying to receive files.

 ### Contributors